IvissonRubens/Markdown/README.md

 # Basketball principles

-All the site cliked the image above.
-But this is a resum this site for your aprendized for this amazing sport.
+You can read the full website by clicking on the image below.
+But this is a summary of this website for its apprentices to this incredible sport.

 [![imge for site](https://th.bing.com/th/id/OIP.eeHplJEe608DsZiKzssWFgHaJn?w=616&h=800&rs=1&pid=ImgDetMain)](https://www.breakthroughbasketball.com/basics/basics.html)